Pjaerr/joshuaj.co.uk/src/blogposts/building-desktop-app-svelte-electron.md

 1. Clone the Svelte template: `npx degit sveltejs/template svelte-markdown-editor`

-2. Run `npm install` to install Svelte dependencies.
+2. CD into the new directory and run `npm install` to install Svelte dependencies.

 3. Run `npm install electron marked` which will install Electron and then the marked library which we will use to convert our markdown into HTML.